Anon-Exploiter/dirbust/README.md

    - Absolute URLs toggle to send full `scheme://host/path` in the request line for legacy servers that require it.

 3. **Burp shortcut**
-   - Right-click any request in Proxy/Logger/Repeater and choose “Send to Dirbust” to populate target URL, method, headers (minus Host), cookies, User-Agent, and body automatically.
+   - Right-click any request in Proxy/Logger/Repeater and choose “Send to Dirbust” to populate target URL, method, headers, cookies, User-Agent, and body automatically.

 3. **Performance & Filters**
    - Threads, timeout, retries, delay, recursion depth.